randarp/typed-contract/README.md

 		IsGreaterThan(3.13).
 		IsNotLessThan(3);

-As you can see we can use something known as <a href="https://en.wikipedia.org/wiki/Method_chaining" target="_blank">Function/Method chaining</a> to allow any TypedContract to check for many conditions in one instance of a contract.
+As you can see we can use something known as <a href="https://en.wikipedia.org/wiki/Method_chaining" target="_blank">Function/Method chaining</a> to allow any typed-contract to check for many conditions in one instance of a contract.
 Each contract that is created will have specific functions based on the data type passed in as a pre or post condition in, making good use of TypeScripts static typing.
 Here is an example.

 	varArray: any[] = [1, 2, 3];
 	varNumber: number = 100;